City of Santa Fe: Net News 2018

 I welcome your attendance and support at this worthwhile conference as we empower our community to sustain and reclaim our mental, physical and financial health.

 A conference flyer along with a map to the Extension Office is also attached for your information.
 Feel free to share the flyer to promote this event.

 Adoption of Emergency Preparedness and Communication Through Blackboard Connect Service

-On Monday, March 22, 2010, the City launched the Blackboard Connect mass notification platform, enhancing communication and emergency preparedness.Calls went out to businesses at 4:30 PM and to residences at 6:00 PM.
+On Monday, March 22, 2010, the City launched the Blackboard Connect mass notification platform, enhancing communication and emergency preparedness

-Citizens will be able to promptly be reached and notified of critical,time sensitive issues, such as hurricane, power outage or health hazard, as well as important community updates.
+Citizens can promptly be reached and notified of critical time sensitive issues, such as hurricane, power outage or health hazard, as well as important community updates.

 Bayou Animal Services